-Whether Superman, Ironman, Hulk or Captain America is their favourite; these 5 do it yourself decor ideas are perfect for a superhero-mad little one!
-Jackson has a new favourite superhero every week so we didn’t want to focus on just one character.
+Whether it’s Superman, Ironman, Hulk or Captain America that’s a favourite; these 5 do it yourself décor ideas are perfect for a superhero-mad little one!
+Jackson has a new favourite superhero every week so we thought it would be best not to focus on just one character.
 We created a superhero haven, even making Dad jealous!

 1. Feature Wall

 We decided on having a statement wall and found this retro comic style wallpaper which we hung behind the TV.
-The wallpaper has bright and bold colours and created a really striking effect.
+The wallpaper has a bright and bold print creating a striking effect.

 We loved the wallpaper print and wanted to carry it throughout the bedroom.
-So we cut out individual comic covers from the wallpaper and simply framed them with white gloss picture frames.
+We cut out individual comic covers from the wallpaper and simply framed them with white gloss picture frames.

 We also covered some 3D letters from the wallpaper, painted the sides of the letters in bright red paint and spelt out Jackson’s name.
 He loved the personalisation!